gongchengra/rust-stakeholder/README.md

 rust-stakeholder is satire.
 If your entire technical reputation is built on running a fake terminal program, I am not responsible for the inevitable moment when someone asks you to actually, you know, code something.

 I am also not responsible if you accidentally impress your way into a position you're completely unqualified for.
-Though if that happens, congratulations on your new career in management.
+Though if that happens... congrats, I guess?